Board of Directors

 Angel has been recognized as a 2015 and 2016 Rising Star by the Northern California Super Lawyers publication.
 She is admitted to practice in California and Michigan.
 Angel is also fluent in Mandarin and Taiwanese.

-IRENE YANG, TREASURER
+IRENE YANG, Vice President/President-elect

 Irene Yang litigates intellectual property and commercial disputes in the high tech and life sciences industries.
 She represents clients in patent cases across a variety of technologies including cases involving FRAND obligations for the licensing of standard essential patents.
 In addition, she litigates cases involving trademarks, trade dress, copyright, business torts, and antitrust claims, and she counsels clients on IP issues.
 Her pro bono work encompasses immigration and asylum proceedings, veterans’ benefits claims, and employment discrimination litigation.
 Prior to joining the Board of Directors, Irene served as a co-chair of the Professional Development Committee.
 She earned her J.D. from the University of California, Davis School of Law and a B.S. in Computer Science from Stanford University.